jc731/IllinoisHelpDesk/src/content/post/collaborative-tools-for-architects-enhancing-teamwork-on-projects.md

 ---
 publishDate: 2024-08-29
-title: Collaborative Tools for Architects: Enhancing Teamwork on Projects
+title: 'Collaborative Tools for Architects: Enhancing Teamwork on Projects'
 excerpt: Discover the best collaborative tools that ensure your architectural projects are a symphony of coordinated effort, enhancing creativity and efficiency.
-image: A team of architects collaborating over digital plans on tablets and computers.
+image: '/images/blog/collaboration.jpg'
 category: Collaboration
 tags:
   - Collaboration Tools